marisogo/test/README.md

 ## EN-CORE?

-#### <div align="center">Let's create a quick pipeline that filters movie data based on the genre you choose.
-The output will be the 7 most popular movies for that genre</div>
+#### <div align="center">Let's create a back-end execution, also called scenario in Taipy.
+Our scenario will filter movie data based on the genre you choose.
+The output of the scenario will be the seven most popular movies of that genre. </div>
-*Here is our filter function*
+*Here is our filter function - the task of our scenario*
 ```python
 def filtering_genre(initial_dataset: pd.DataFrame, selected_value):
     filtered_dataset = initial_dataset[initial_dataset['genres'].str.contains(selected_value)]